 Under the proposal for regional elections, instead of voting in 31 different elections, voters would only be able to participate in the election of three appellate court judges—a 90% reduction in their voting power.
-Although elected by a small segment of the commonwealth, the elected appellate court judges would nevertheless decide cases that affect all Pennsylvanians, not just the residents of their region.
+Although elected by a small segment of the Commonwealth, the elected appellate court judges would nevertheless decide cases that affect all Pennsylvanians, not just the residents of their region.

-Since appellate judges hold 10-year terms, a voter who participates in electing a judge or justice for one of the three appellate courts will need to wait 10 years before having another opportunity to participate in electing a judge for that court.
+Since appellate judges hold 10-year terms, a voter who participates in electing a judge or justice for one of the three appellate courts would need to wait 10 years before having another opportunity to participate in electing a judge for that court.

 Regional elections of appellate court judges will thus disenfranchise millions of Pennsylvania voters by denying them an opportunity to participate in the election of every appellate court judge.